The adaptive hash index feature enables

 building a hash index, it does so automatically.

-hash index can become a source of contention under heavy
+sometimes become a source of contention under heavy workloads,

 LIKE operators and

-wildcards also tend not to benefit from the AHI.
-For workloads
+wildcards also tend not to benefit.
+For workloads that do not

-where the adaptive hash index is not needed, turning it off
+benefit from the adaptive hash index feature, turning it off

 reduces unnecessary performance overhead.
 Because it is difficult